GNU-Ymir/Documentations/types-personnalises/objects/constrs.md

 ### Caution

 If the object is already built, it is not the copy constructor that is called during an assignment, but the assignment operator.
-This can be overloaded as we will see in the next section on methods.
+This can be overloaded as we will see in the section on [Operator overloading](../../templates/operators.md).